KinnTan/quiz_builder_cli/README.md

 - Each time you run the script, a new file will be created if one already exists.

 ## Potential Improvments  <sup><sup><sub>if I can do it before deadline</sub></sup></sup>
-- Create an output folder
+- Automatically create an output folder
 - Allow user to choose a filename
-- UI/UX enhancment - partially done
+- more UI/UX enhancment